mateuszkowalczyk0305/WeatherStation_DiplomaProject/README.md

 ## Info:
 - All code is in that repository,
-- My code in HAL is in 'WeatherStation_project\Core'
+- You can see code there in 'WeatherStation_project\Core'
-- All informations/ Figures and descriptions in Polish in thesis.
+- All informations in Polish are in thesis.